tumBAIS/ML-CO-pipeline-TrafficPrediction/README.md

    - `input_data.py` to visualize the scenarios
    - `output_data.py` to visualize the traffic flow

-Please note that the benchmark names in the paper were updated: multicommodityflow / MCFP->CL, wardropequilibria / WE -> PL, wardropequilibriaRegularized / WE-reg -> ER
+Please note that the benchmark names in the paper were updated: multicommodityflow / MCFP -> CL, wardropequilibria / WE -> PL, wardropequilibriaRegularized / WE-reg -> ER